Tartan Testing Program Process

 check in for your appointment.

-Provide your saliva sample and await results.
+Provide your saliva sample at

 1. Schedule an appointment.